Magnitus-/ExpressUserLocal/README.md

 The Res.locals.ExpressUser.User object is set and contains the new user with all the fields from Req.body.User that weren't ignored.

-Additionally, if email verification is enabled, the email authentication field will be set with a value returned by its generator from the schema.
+Additionally, if email verification is enabled, the email authentication field will be set with a value returned by its generator from the schema and Res.locals.ExpressUser.Generated will be defined as an array of one element listing the email authentication field.

 - Error Behavior (Next(Err) is called)